Project Updates & FAQ

 5. Venues listed on the Institute Events site: https://institute-events.mit.edu/plan/venues

 Services.
 US Mail continues to be redirected to the USPS location at 770 Massachusetts Avenue.
-The MIT Credit Union has several ATMs across campus, and the main branch is located in Building NE48.
-Shop the COOP for your school supplies and swag at the Kendall Square location at 80 Broadway.
+The MIT Credit Union Student Center branch is now open and has several ATMs across campus.
+The Student Center's COOP location is now open in addition to the Kendall Square COOP location at 80 Broadway.

 Offices and Other Resources.